Internet Explorer shell: Non-browser shells

 Other applications that are not primarily for web browsing, such as Intuit's Quicken and QuickBooks, AOL, Winamp, and RealPlayer, use the rendering engine to provide a limited-functionality "mini" browser within their own user interfaces.

 On Windows, components of Internet Explorer are also used in Windows Explorer, the operating system shell that provides the default file system browsing and desktop services.
 For example, folder views in Windows Explorer on versions of Windows prior to Windows XP utilize IE's DHTML processing abilities; they are essentially little web pages.
 Active Desktop technology is another example.

 MSHTML was, until Outlook 2007, also used to render HTML portions of email messages in Microsoft Outlook and Outlook Express email clients (Outlook 2007 now uses Microsoft Word to render HTML e-mail).
-This integration, while convenient, is an often-exploited "back door", since the Internet Explorer components make available more of the functionality within the HTML code than some feel should be permitted in the context of email messages, and Outlook and Outlook Express have, historically, not done enough to prevent malicious code from taking advantage of that functionality.
-The latest updates for Outlook Express, which require Windows XP and are distributed with Service Pack 2, are intended to improve this situation.
-Outlook 2003 already includes many of the updates.
+This integration is an often-exploited "back door", since the Internet Explorer components make available more of the functionality within the HTML code.

 Microsoft Windows also supports HTML Applications, computer programs written in HTML, CSS and JavaScript and bear a .hta filename extension.
 They run with HTML Application Host, which is a plain Internet Explorer shell without any GUI elements around it.